reduxkotlin/redux-kotlin/README.md

 ![badge][badge-mac]
 ![badge][badge-wasm]

-A redux standard for Kotlin that supports multiplatform projects
+A redux standard for Kotlin that supports multiplatform projects.

 ## Misson Statement